Home > Strategy Index > Neutral Trading Strategies

 Limited Risk

-The maximum possible loss for a long condor is equal to the initial debit taken when entering the trade.
+The maximum possible loss for a long condor option strategy is equal to the initial debit taken when entering the trade.
 It happens when the underlying stock price on expiration date is at or below the lowest strike price and also occurs when the stock price is at or above the highest strike price of all the options involved.

 The formula for calculating maximum loss is given below: